Mr11011/collabo/README.md

 **Factors Influencing Decision**:

-**Integration Speed**: Firebase’s native Flutter SDKs and Firestore integration minimize setup time, unlike Laravel API or Flask/FastAPI, which require custom server setups.
+**Integration Speed**: Firebase’s native Flutter SDKs and Firestore integration minimize setup time, unlike Laravel API or Flask, which require custom server setups.

 - **Cost**: Firebase’s free tier supports small to medium apps, making it cost-effective initially.
-However, costs can rise with high request volumes, unlike Flask/FastAPI’s predictable server costs.
+However, costs can rise with high request volumes, unlike the other backend choices which has a predictable server costs.

-- **Scaling**: Firebase auto-scales to handle traffic spikes, but scaling costs can be higher than fixed-server solutions like Flask/FastAPI.
+- **Scaling**: Firebase auto-scales to handle traffic spikes, but scaling costs can be higher than fixed-server solutions like Flask or others.
 For this app’s scope, auto-scaling meets needs efficiently.

 - **Flexibility**: Firebase’s maturity and Flutter ecosystem support.

 ## 2. Database Choice
 **Choice**: Firebase Firestore
-**Reason**: Firestore’s NoSQL structure aligns with the app’s hierarchical data model (workspaces > boards > tasks), and my prior experience with Firestore in Flutter projects ensured fast implementation.
+**Reason**: Firestore’s NoSQL structure aligns with the app’s hierarchical data model (workspaces > boards > tasks), and my previous experience with Firestore in Flutter projects ensured fast implementation.
 Its real-time streams support instant task updates, enhancing collaboration.
 **Comparison**:
 - **Supabase (PostgreSQL)**: Relational, ideal for complex queries, but requires more setup for real-time features compared to Firestore’s native streams.
 - **MySQL**: Structured but less suited for nested data and lacks built-in real-time sync.
-- **Firestore Advantage**: Simplifies subcollection queries (e.g., `workspaces/{id}/boards/{id}/tasks`) and scales automatically, unlike MySQL’s manual sharding.
+- **Firestore**: Simplifies subcollection queries (e.g., `workspaces/{id}/boards/{id}/tasks`) and scales automatically.

 ## 3. Storage (for Attachments)